Left: Deborah circa, 1977

-Distinguishing Characteristics: White Female, Brown hair, Brown eyes, Deborah was possibly pregnant at the time of her disappearance but there is no evidence to prove this, she has freckles and her nickname is “Debbie”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Deborah was possibly pregnant at the time of her disappearance but there is no evidence to prove this, she has freckles and her nickname is “Debbie”

 Clothing/Jewelry Description: A royal blue Pop Warner cheerleaders jacket with “Debbie” imprinted on one of the sleeves, a multicolored shirt, and blue jeans